santos-parajuli/MERN_AUTHENTICATION/README.md

 In this project, I will attempt to show you how to create a basic MERN (MongoDB/Express/React/Node.js) Stack application.
 In order to run the project download it and open with any code editor(my preference is Visual Studio)
 Then run the below command in sequence.

+1. git clone https://github.com/santos-parajuli/MERN_Authentication  // download git repository
-1. npm install                 // Install dependencies for REACT
+2. npm install                 // Install dependencies for REACT
+4. npm start                   // run REACT
-2. cd backend && npm install   // Go to backend folder and install dependencies
+3. cd backend && npm install   // Go to backend folder and install dependencies
-3. npm start                   // run REACT
-3. cd backend && npm start     // go to backend folder and run NODE
+5. npm start                   // run express

+ #NOTE
- Before you test this out make sure to change the mongoURI and secret in backend/config/keys.js file.
+ Before you test this out make sure to change the all the config VARIABLES in backend/config/keys.js file.

  In this project,

  For Node i have used dependencies :